Penguin-Soup/BTUtilityDecision/README.md

 As mentioned in the Utility Selector section, the current system does not allow for re-evaluation until the child has finished its tasks.
 This means that long-running latent actions such as
 Wait or MoveTo can not be aborted even other children now has a higher utility score.

+## Supported Versions

+This plugin is compatible with Unreal Engine 5.0 and above.
+However, if you replace the TObjectPtr with raw pointers in the plugin's classes, it should also be compatible with engine version 4.22 and above.

 ## References